SouhaAchour/movies-correlation-analysis/README.md

 - Score and other variables have weaker relationships

 ## Dataset
+The dataset used in this project is included in this repository (movies.csv).
 Movies dataset containing information about:
 - Budget
 - Gross earnings